LuisAlva1987/American_Hospital_Association_Survey/README.md

 ## Exploring the Data
-* How many areas are measured in the survey
+* How many areas are measured in the survey?
-* How many years of survey are available in the data
+* How many years of survey are available in the data?
+* How is the survey measuring results?
+* How many hospitals are measured in the survey?

 ## Questions to Answer